2025 FIFA Club World Cup final: Pre-match

-Present at the match was the U.S. president Donald Trump, who was accompanied by the First Lady Melania Trump, as well as FIFA president Gianni Infantino and his partner.
-Trump was audibly booed when he entered the stadium and again when he took to the field for the trophy presentation.
+Present at the match was U.S. president Donald Trump, who was accompanied by First Lady Melania Trump, as well as FIFA president Gianni Infantino and his partner.

 Match

 Summary

 The defending UEFA Champions League champions Paris Saint-Germain were heavily favored by bookmakers before the final.
 Chelsea scored first in the 22nd minute, after Cole Palmer's low shot reached in the far left corner off an assist from Malo Gusto.
 Eight minutes later, Palmer scored a second goal, once again low into the same far left corner.
 He became the first English player to score two goals in a Club World Cup final.
 Chelsea's press produced a third goal in the 43rd minute, which Palmer assisted and João Pedro scored lifting the ball over the advancing goalkeeper.
 PSG finished the game with 10 players after João Neves received a straight red card for pulling Marc Cucurella's hair in the 85th minute.
 With the victory, Chelsea had won every international competition it had entered in history.